 if you have had your uterus removed (hysterectomy).

 Long-term use of Estrace may increase your risk of breast cancer, heart attack, stroke, or blood clot.
-Talk with your doctor about your individual risks before using estradiol long term.
+Talk with your doctor about your individual risks before using Estrace long term.

 FDA pregnancy category X. Do not use Estrace if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control while you are using Estrace.
+Use effective birth control while you are using this medicine.